awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 For information about licensing for SQL Server, see [Licensing Microsoft SQL Server on Amazon RDS](SQLServer.Concepts.General.Licensing.md)\.
 For information about SQL Server builds, see this Microsoft support article about [the latest SQL Server builds](https://support.microsoft.com/en-us/help/957826)\.

 With Amazon RDS, you can create DB instances and DB snapshots, point\-in\-time restores, and automated or manual backups\.
 DB instances running SQL Server can be used inside a VPC\.
-You can also use SSL to connect to a DB instance running SQL Server, and you can use TDE to encrypt data at rest\.
+You can also use Secure Sockets Layer \(SSL\) to connect to a DB instance running SQL Server, and you can use transparent data encryption \(TDE\) to encrypt data at rest\.
 Amazon RDS currently supports Multi\-AZ deployments for SQL Server using SQL Server Database Mirroring \(DBM\) or Always On Availability Groups \(AGs\) as a high\-availability, failover solution\.

 To deliver a managed service experience, Amazon RDS does not provide shell access to DB instances, and it restricts access to certain system procedures and tables that require advanced privileges\.
 Amazon RDS supports access to databases on a DB instance using any standard SQL client application such as Microsoft SQL Server Management Studio\.
 Amazon RDS does not allow direct host access to a DB instance via Telnet, Secure Shell \(SSH\), or Windows Remote Desktop Connection\.
 When you create a DB instance, the master user is assigned to the *db\_owner* role for all user databases on that instance, and has all database\-level permissions except for those that are used for backups\.
 Amazon RDS manages backups for you\.